davidosomething/dotfiles/README.md

 If you have node already, run `dko-sourced` (`bin/dko-sourced`) or just `echo $DKO_SOURCE` to see what files are loaded.

+For X apps (no terminal) the value is probably:

+    /etc/profile
+    .xprofile
+      shell/vars
+        shell/xdg

 ### node

 Install via nvm, installed via `bin/update npm`, which uses latest git tag